charlijj/CSCI161-project/README.md

 <br />

-<p>This assignement was created by Dr. David Wessels of Vancouver Island University.</p>
+<p>This assignment was created by Dr. David Wessels of Vancouver Island University.</p>